hatfieldlibrary/marc_data_migration/README.md

                         running the replacement task.
   -oc, --oclc-records   Only download marcxml from OCLC number, no other tasks
                         performed.
+  -ccf, --check-control-field-db
+                        Reports duplicate 001/003 combinations.
   -d, --duplicates      Checks for duplicate OCLC numbers in the database.
+  -dupt, --check-duplicate-title
+                        Check for duplicate 245 fields.
+  -dupm, --check-duplicate-main
+                        Check for duplicate main entry fields.
+  -comp, --compare_oclc_numbers
+                        Retrieve OCLC records and compare oclc numbers in the response and with the original input file.
+Logs the discrepancies for analysis.

 Example:

 process.py --replace-fields --plug-in processors.plugins.lib.lib_policy --track-fields